z4gon/water-shader-unity/README.md

       1. Output the Vector2 which will affect the UVs of the refraction later.

    1. **Water Refraction**
-      1. Use the UV Movement sub graph to loop over time a gradient noise, using the Water Refraction Speed and Scale inputs.
+      1. Use the UV Movement Sub Graph to loop over time a gradient noise, using the Water Refraction Speed and Water Refraction Scale inputs.
       1. Generate a normals map from heights using this looping gradient noise.
       1. Multiply the normals by a Refraction Strenght input to be able to adjust dynamically.
       1. Add the normals to the Screen Position (Fragment Position)